KinWaiCheuk/nnAudio/README.md

 The name of nnAudio comes from `torch.nn`, since most of the codes are built from `torch.nn`.

 ## Changelog
+**version 0.1.2.dev3**: Add `win_length` to STFT so that it has the same funcationality as librosa.\
+To use this version, do `pip install nnAudio --pre -U`.

+**version 0.1.2.dev2**: Fix bugs where the inverse cannot be done using GPU.
+And add a seperated `iSTFT` layer class

 **version 0.1.2.dev1**: Add Inverse STFT and Griffin-Lim.
 They are still under development, please use with care.\
 To use this version, do `pip install nnAudio --pre -U`.